iliran11/Liranify/_posts/PerformanceAssesment.md

 ## Inspecting the Image

 1. Obtain the image's address.
 You can do this by right-clicking on the image and selecting "Copy Image Address".
 2. Go to the address in your browser.
-Here, you can use Developer Tools to inspect the image's properties, such as its size, which in our case is roughly around 80KB.
+Here, you can use Developer Tools to inspect the image's properties, such as its size, which in our case the LCP image is roughly around 80KB.
+> The LCP image is roughly around 80KB
 3. Check the format of the image.
-In our case, this image is not served in a next-gen format.
+The image is not served in a next-gen format.
+> The image is not served in a next-gen format
 4. Consider the potential for optimization.
 By converting this image to a next-gen format and optimizing its size, we could potentially halve its file size.
 [There are several free tools available online](https://tinypng.com/) that can help with this image optimization.
 5. Examine the loading strategy for images.
 There are multiple images on this page, none of them appear to be optimized, and all these images are fetched immediately upon page load.
 This could significantly overload the user's bandwidth.
 6. [Consider implementing lazy loading](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading#images_and_iframes).
 A technique called 'lazy loading', where images are only loaded as they come into the user's viewport, can improve initial page load performance and save data for users who don't scroll all the way down on your page.

-##ga Conclusions
+## Conclusions

 The process of optimizing a website's performance is a journey, not a destination.
 By focusing on the Largest Contentful Paint (LCP) score, we can identify potential bottlenecks and take steps to improve our site's performance.